para2004-BCA/Travel-Friendly/README.md

-step 4: run the code nodemon app.js in terminal it show the server is listing to port 8080 (http://localhost:8080/listings) option i given databases in mongodb atlas you can give the given data.js as a databases to connect for app.js is a link to connect the local connect you can chang give your local link(dburl:you can give your link)
+step 4: run the code nodemon app.js in terminal it show the server is listing to port 8080 (http://localhost:8080/listings) option i given databases in mongodb atlas you can give the given data.js as a databases to connect for app.js is a link to connect the local connect you can chang give your local link(dburl:you can give your link lick(mongodb://127.0.0.1:27017/wanderlust))